-In 2015, the United States Supreme Court issued a historic decision legalizing same-sex marriage.
+In 2015, the U.S. Supreme Court issued a historic decision legalizing same-sex marriage (Obergefell v.
+Hodges, 576 U.S. 644 (2015)).
 For many, this decision was life-changing and—from a legal perspective—meant that married couples could benefit from a spouse's health care plan, tax exemptions, and any other protections offered to heterosexual married couples.

 Along with the right to marry, same-sex couples now have the right to divorce in every state.
 Unfortunately, divorce could be a complicated and frustrating process, especially if you were together before your marriage was legal.

 The basic rules and procedures for same-sex divorce are the same as for all divorces.
 For instance:

 Check the specific rules on filing for divorce in your state to learn about the residency requirements and grounds that will apply in your case.

 Unfortunately, when a marriages end badly, the same people who fought for marriage equality sometimes use discriminatory parentage laws against an ex.
 The laws in many states still use gendered language (such as mother and father or husband and wife) in their laws on establishing a parent-child relationship.
 But that doesn't necessarily mean those laws don't apply to LGBTQ couples.

 In another Supreme Court ruling (Pavan v.
 Smith, 137 S.Ct.
 2075 (2017)), the high court extended the Obergefell decision to other benefits of marriage, including parentage.
 That means that adoption by married same-sex couples is now legal in all U.S. states.
 It may also mean that the wives of mothers who have a child during the marriage through assisted reproduction will be considered the child's other parent.